blakeblackshear/frigate/docs/docs/integrations/plus.md

 ### Set your API key

-In Frigate, you can use an environment variable or a docker secret named `PLUS_API_KEY` to enable the `SEND TO FRIGATE+` buttons on the events page.
+In Frigate, you can use an environment variable or a docker secret named `PLUS_API_KEY` to enable the Frigate+ page.
 Home Assistant Addon users can set it under Settings > Addons > Frigate NVR > Configuration > Options (be sure to toggle the "Show unused optional configuration options" switch).

 :::warning